dakeshi/theswiftbook/chapters/optional_chaining.md

 ```

 Where:
-* `person?`: optionally gives us access to all its properties and functions should the `person` argument itself be a valid instance of the `Person` structure.
+* `person?`: optionally gives us access to all its properties and methods should the `person` argument itself be a valid instance of the `Person` structure.
-* `name?`: optionally gives us access to all properties and functions of the `Name` structure should both person and its name be valid instances of `Person` and `Name` in that order.
+* `name?`: optionally gives us access to all properties and methods of the `Name` structure should both person and its name be valid instances of `Person` and `Name` in that order.

 The general syntax for optional chaining is: